chromium/chromium/chrome/browser/chromeos/net/network_diagnostics/README.md

 #### VideoConferencing

-Tests the device's video conferencing capabalities by testing whether the device
+Tests the device's video conferencing capabilities by testing whether the device
 can:
 1. Contact either a default or specified STUN server via UDP.
 2. Contact either a default or specified STUN server via TCP.